 I have my own travel insurance policy already.
 Do I still need to take yours?

 We do appreciate that some of our participants already have a travel insurance policy.
-There are however, a few reasons why we advise that each person travelling with Charity Challenge has the specialist travel insurance that we offer:
+There are however, a few reasons why we advise that each person travelling with Charity Challenge has the specialist comprehensive travel insurance that we offer:

 1. The policy specifically covers the adventurous nature of our challenges, e.g. high altitude trekking and cycling, use of ropes and harnesses and so on.
-Many alternative policies do not provide cover for some of the activities undertaken by participants on our challenges and will only insure you up to a relatively low altitude.
+Many alternative policies do not provide cover for some of the activities undertaken on our challenges and will only insure you up to a relatively low altitude.

 3. By providing insurance cover which gives adequate medical emergency and evacuation cover, we shall not be faced with a situation where a client may not be quickly and effectively rescued because of inadequate insurance cover.
 Charity Challenge takes thousands of participants on challenges each year.
 It would not be feasible to inspect each individual insurance policy to ascertain if it was adequate for all circumstances.